 Asbestosis and Silicosis, have come to the forefront in the past decades as noncancerous diseases that can seriously damage the health of workers who are exposed to hazardous materials.
 Both asbestos and respirable crystalline silica are listed under the Occupational Health and Safety Administration’s (OSHA’s) list of toxic and hazardous substances and their use is regulated by law in the U.S. to help minimize the occupational risk of exposure.
 The construction industry is a common area where asbestosis and silicosis are of concern, although many other settings are impacted.
 In this article, we explore the commonalities and differences between asbestosis and silicosis.

 We can help you protect your workers from toxic asbestos or silica dust exposure through our asbestos testing and silica exposure monitoring services.
-We service clients in Massachusetts, New Hampshire, Maine, and throughout the country.
+We service clients in Illinois, Indiana, Massachusetts, New Hampshire, Maine, and throughout the country.
 Contact us now!

 Below is a table comparing asbestos and silicosis in terms of the causes of the disease, symptoms, people at risk, method of exposure, regulations, and others.